udacity/cd0157-Server-Deployment-and-Containerization/README.md

 5. Create a CodePipeline pipeline triggered by GitHub checkins
 6. Create a CodeBuild stage which will build, test, and deploy your code

-For more detail about each of these steps, see the project lesson
+For more detail about each of these steps, see the project lesson.